• Skip to primary navigation

 Other Clothing and Accessories

-I used to ignore non-branded clothing items and accessories mainly because I initially thought that they don’t have any resell value.
-However, as years go by, I realized that a lot of them actually have a good resell value if you know your target market.
+I used to ignore non-branded clothing items and accessories mainly because I initially thought that they didn’t have any resell value.
+However, as years go by, I realize that a lot of them actually have a good resell value if you know your target market.

 Over the years, I have found that there are tons of non-branded or not popular brands in my country that have very high-quality clothes.
 A huge chunk of my inventory is actually non-branded/non-popular brand items.

-And although they don’t sell as much as designer goods or popular name brand clothes, I noticed that they are selling fast because I usually priced them to target the lower end of the market.
+Although they don’t sell as much as designer goods or popular name-brand clothes, I noticed that they are selling fast because I usually priced them to target the lower end of the market.

 For non-branded items, I have a specific target market in mind.
 I am targeting employed women who like fashion but don’t have the budget to buy expensive clothes.